-Tico Belle, the prize exhibit at the Warbird Air Museum US Astronaut Hall of Fame[®] @ Brevard Co.
+Tico Belle, the prize exhibit at the Warbird Air Museum US Astronaut Hall of Fame® 20 Brevard Co.
 Junction of Rte 405 & US 1.
-Tel (321) 269-6101.
-Titusville. ∂ am-6:30pm daily.
-Dec 25.
-Si www. kennedyspacecenter. com/visitKSC/ attractions/fame. asp Set up to commemorate the country's astronauts, the facility showcases a fascinating collection of their personal memorabilia and other related artifacts.
+Tel (321) 269-6101. ☐ Titusville. ☐ 9am-6:30pm daily. ☐ Dec 25. ☑ b www. kennedyspacecenter. com/visitKSC/ attractions/fame. asp Set up to commemorate the country's astronauts, the facility showcases a fascinating collection of their personal memorabilia and other related artifacts.
 The center also offers

 The Ron Jon Surf Shop in Cocoa Beach, with everything for the surfing or beach enthusiast interactive experiences in the form of a simulated ride in a mock space shuttle.
-On the same site, the US Space Camp offers some specially designed courses for children interested in learning about space.
+On the same site, the Camp Kennedy Space Center offers some courses for children interested in learning about space.
 Canaveral National Seashore Brevard Co.
 Rte A1A, 20 miles (32 km) N of Titusville or Rte 402, 10 miles (16 km) E of Titusville.
-Tel (321) 267-1110.
-Titusville.
-Bacches 6am- Bpm Apr-Oct, 6am-6pm Nov-Mar. for shuttle launches. for shuttle launches. for shuttle launches. for shuttle launches.
-Spread over an area of 57,000 acres (23,000 ha), Canaveral National Seashore located on a barrier island, features an astounding range of fauna and a wide range of habitats, including marshes, saltwater estuaries, hardwood hammocks, and pine flatwoods.
+Tel (321) 267-1110. ☐ Titusville.
+Beaches 6am-8pm Apr-Oct, 6am-6pm Nov-Mar. ☐ for shuttle launches. ☐ € Spread over an area of 57,000 acres (23,000 ha), Canaveral National Seashore located on a barrier island, features an astounding range of habitats, including marshes, saltwater estuaries, hardwood hammocks, and pine flatwoods.
 The bird life makes the greatest visual impact.
-The park incorporates Florida's largest undeveloped barrier island beach - a magnificent 24-mile (39-km) stretch backed by barrier dunes.
-Apollo Beach. at the northern end. is accessible along Route A1A, while Plavalinda Beach is reached from the south. along Route 402.
-Note An alligator that this is a popular in the wild spot for nude bathing.
+The park incorporates Florida's largest undeveloped harrier island beach = a magnificent 24-mile (39-km) stretch backed by barrier dunes.
+Apollo Beach, at the northern end, is accessible along Route A1A, while Playalinda Beach is reached from the south, along Route 402.
+Note that this is a popular spot for nude bathing.
 Behind Apollo Beach, the Turtle Mound is a 40-ft (12-m) high midden of oyster shells created by Timucua Indians.
-Merritt Island National Wildlife Refuge Ø Brevard Co.
+An alligator in the wild Merritt Island National Wildlife Refuge 2 Brevard Co.
 Route 406, 4 miles (6.5 km) E of Titusville.
 Tel (321) 861-0667.
-(Construction Construction daily.
-(Construction) for shuttle launches.
-Experience an incredible variety of marine and wild-life at this expansive nature preserve adjoining Canaveral SPACE COAST BIRD LIFE The magnificent and abundant bird life of the Space Coast is best viewed early in the morning or shortly before dusk.
-Between November and March, in particular, the marshes and lagoons teem with migratory ducks and waders, as up to 100,000 arrive from colder northern climes.
+A sunrise-sunset daily. for shuttle launches.
+Experience an incredible variety of marine and wild-life at this expansive nature preserve adjoining Canaveral

 National Seashore.
-Covering an area of 140,000 acres (56,656 ha), the Merritt Island National Wildlife Refuge is a seaside haven for several endangered and threatened species of animals and birds, including manatees, sea turtles, Eastern indigo snakes, American alligators, otters, falcons, terns, ospreys, woodpeckers, owls, and many more.
+Covering an area of 140,000 acres (56,656 ha), the Merritt Island National Wildlife Refuge is a seaside haven for several endangered and threatened species of animals and birds. including manatees, sea turtles, Eastern indigo snakes, American alligators, otters, falcons, terns, ospreys, woodpeckers, owls, and many more.
 The refuge also provides sanctuary to thousands of plant species typical of Florida's ecosystems and habitats.
 By far the best way to explore the local wildlife is to follow the 7-mile (11-km) Black Point Wildlife Drive - a self guided tour through salt- and freshwater marshes.
 An excellent leaflet, available at the track's start near the junction of Routes 402 and 406, explains such matters as how dikes help control local mosquito populations - although it is a good idea to come armed with insect repellent in summer.
 Halfway along the drive, you can stretch your legs by following the 5-mile (8-km) Cruickshank Trail, which starts nearby and has an observation tower.
 East along Route 402, toward Playalinda Beach, the Merritt Island Visitor Information Center offers educational displays and a short film about the refuge.
 A mile (1.6 km) farther east, the Oak Hammock and Palm Hammock trails have short boardwalks across the marshland for birdwatching and photography.
 A large part of the refuge lies within Kennedy Space Center (see pp124-7) and is out of bounds to the public.